zannloo/tp/docs/UserGuide.md

 </box>

-#### Examples:
+#### Example(s):
-- In the beginning of the semester, student transfer from groups are common.
-When you are at the root directory `~` and would like to move a student from `grp-001` to `grp-002`,
+- In the beginning of the semester, student transfers amongst groups are common.
+When you are at the root directory `~/` you could move a student, `0123Y` from `grp-001` to `grp-002` through this command,
   - `mv grp-001/0123Y grp-002`

 <box type="tip">

-- When user is at the group directory `~/grp-001` and keys in the following command, student with specified path `~/grp-001/0123Y` will be moved from grp-001 to grp-002:
-  - `mv 0123Y ../grp-002`
 - When you are at the directory `~/grp-001` and would like to move a student to `grp-002` without changing to the root directory,
   - You could use the command `mv 0123Y ../grp-002`!

 </box>

 ### Create Group : `mkdir`

-Creates a group consisting of students.
+Creates a group that can contain students.

 **Format:** `mkdir SPECIFIED_PATH_TO_GROUP`

 #### Acceptable values for each parameter:

 `SPECIFIED_PATH_TO_GROUP`:

-- Must be a valid path to a group
+- Must be a valid path to a group.

 <box type="success" seamless>

 #### Output if command succeeds
 - Displays message indicating group with specific GroupId is created successfully.

 </box>